Brian Wright (basketball)

-Brian Wright (born 1983) is the general manager of the San Antonio Spurs since August 2019.
+Brian Wright (born 1983) has been the general manager of the San Antonio Spurs since August 2019.

-Wright is the co-author of two books, titled '100 Heroes: People in Sports Who Make This a Better World' and '150 Heroes'.
+Wright is a contributor to two books: '100 Heroes: People in Sports Who Make This a Better World' and '150 Heroes'.

 He and his wife, Cara, have two children.

 Early life and career

 Wright, the youngest of three brothers and sisters, was raised in Silver Spring, Maryland.

-Wright, a 5-foot-9 guard, played Division III basketball at La Sierra University in Riverside, California where he was honored to the Riverside Sports Hall of Fame for his exceptional performances in the 2003 and 2004 seasons.
+A 5-foot-9 guard, he played Division III basketball at La Sierra University in Riverside, California for which he was inducted into the Riverside Sports Hall of Fame for his exceptional play during the 2003 and 2004 seasons.

 Wright attended graduate school at UCF College of Business to earn a master's degree in sport business management (MSBM) from the DeVos Sport Business Management program in 2007.